xpdAcq/xpdAcq/docs/usb_Running.rst

    scientist and not a scientist, **the first ring has number 0**, the second has number 1, the third has number 2 and the 6th has number 5.

-   If everything has gone well, after supplying all the indices, PyFai will pop up a number of plots that can give an expert eye some indication of the quality of the calibration.
+   If everything has gone well, after supplying all the indices, PyFAI will pop up a number of plots that can give an expert eye some indication of the quality of the calibration.
+We recommend that you type ``recalib`` and then ``<enter>`` when prompted to
+   "modify parameters".
+This will cause pyFAI to refine the ring selection.
    If the dashed lines look as if they are lining up well with the peaks you have a good calibration.
 If not, `CTL-C` and start again.
 If yes, activate the terminal window by clicking on it, hit ``<enter>`` at the command prompt then type ``done``.